 Removing pages from the drop-down menu

 To remove the second-level drop-down menu or bring the page back to the upper-level submenu, follow these steps:

 - In the Navigation settings menu, grab the hamburger icon on the page you want to relocate and move it into the upper portion of the list so that a line appears inside the upper-level page element:

-- To remove the drop-down menu completely and bring all pages back to the main menu, repeat step 1 but drop the pages not inside another page but where a guideline appears.
+- To remove the drop-down menu completely and bring all pages back to the main menu, repeat step 1.
+Remember to drop the pages not inside another page but where a guideline appears.

 Your pages will return to the main menu, however, if there's not enough space, they would be automatically moved to the More submenu.
-Learn more about managing More submenu in this tutorial.
+Learn more about managing More submenu in this tutorial: Expanding the navigation menu.